twikia/SMX_elevator/README.md

 # behavior
 Elevators travel in the current direction until the furthest floor in that direction is reached.

 The elevator will move in the direction of the floor that is after the first floor in the array because that is the button that was requested first.
-Eg. [5, 5, 4] will move downward.
+Eg. [5, 5, 4, 7] will move downward first then will switch once reaching floor 4.
+[4, 8, 2, 7] will service 7 then 8 switches directions then 2.

 The type of call button for this elevator is single because it doesn't take into account which direction you want to go, only the direction it was already going to fuffil requests.